 Some smaller study programs (especially Master’s programs) do not have an introductory meeting, but instead offer individual counseling with your faculty course advisor.
 If this is the case in your program, you will be notified about this via e-mail.

 You can normally still register for your first-semester classes after the respective subject-specific introductory event.
-However, a few lectures and tutorials may have earlier registration deadlines, or there may be a delay so that you only receive your personal access code for the Campus Portal after the deadline has already passed.
+However, a few lectures and tutorials may have earlier registration deadlines, or there may be a delay so that you only receive your personal access code for the Alma Portal after the deadline has already passed.
 If something like this happens to you, please contact your faculty course advisor, who will help you in finding an individual solution.